Public Record Office Privacy Notice

 If we do want to collect personally identifiable information through our website, www.gov.im/pro, we will be up front about this.
 We will make it clear when we collect personal information and will explain what we intend to do with it; it will be kept securely, and the only people who have access to personal information are those who have a legitimate need to.

-Contact us by email, in person, by post or over the phone
+Contact us by e-mail, in person, by post, via our social media channels or over the phone

 If you contact us to make an enquiry about our services or the records in our care, you will need to provide us with your name, contact details and any other information necessary to enable us to help you.
 You may need to supply us with sensitive personal data if necessary to answer your enquiry (for example, if your enquiry is related to your personal healthcare record, family history etc., guardianship or adoption, etc.); such data will be treated with the utmost confidentiality and respect.